lithekod/site-v2/website/pages/ncpc_en.md

 won't be any planned happenings, so if you're wondering how competitive programming actually works, this is a good place to ask.

-Registrations will be handled through the link at the top for teams of sizes up to three people.
+Registrations will be handled through the link at the top for teams with up to three people.
 If you don't have a team to compete with and don't want to compete by yourself (or you are two people looking for a third), send an e-mail to <a href="mailto:vordf@lithekod.se">vordf@lithekod.se</a> with "ncpc